Radiation Therapist Job Outlook

 Radiation Therapist Salary Trends

-Radiation therapist salaries tend to be highly favorable.
-The average salary across all occupations in the U.S. is $38,640.
-The average salary, even for the lowest paid 10% of radiation therapists, is around $56,360.
-Across all radiation therapists, the average yearly salary is $82,330.
-Those salaries are very high.
-They are comparable to the yearly wages of an upper-level executive or a project manager, both of which generally require more educational certification than an associate’s degree.
+Radiation therapist salaries are competitive.
+The average salary across all occupations in the U.S. is $49,500, per the BLS.
+The average salary, even for the lowest paid 10% of radiation therapists, is around $77,860.
+Across all radiation therapists, the average yearly salary is $101,990, with the top 10% earning more than $141,550.

-As a final general note on salaries in the radiation therapy field, it’s important to factor in the schedule of a radiation therapist.
-Some jobs in the medical field have long, unpredictable hours.
-That’s not the case with radiation therapy.
-The work carried out by a radiation therapist must be planned well in advance, so his or her schedule would be very standard.
+Another note on salaries in the radiation therapy field — it’s important to factor in the schedule of a radiation therapist.
+Some jobs in the medical field have long and/or unpredictable hours.
+That’s typically not the case with radiation therapy.
+The work carried out by a radiation therapist must be planned well in advance, so a radiation therapist's schedule is usually standard.
 These high wages come with normal working hours.

 Highest Paying States for Radiation Therapists